anisotropi4/siskin/README.md

 # siskin
 An approach to the creation of an ab initio transport network model for Great Britain

-## Population and Geography
+## Base Population and Geography

-Base population geography if from latest mid-year 2020 population estimates for Scotland, England and Wales.
+The population geography is based on the mid-year 2020 population estimates for Scotland, England and Wales.
+Where these are the latest published population estimates.

 The census geography is projected on to a [Universal Transverse Mercator (UTM)](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) coordinate system to allow distance and area calculations in metres, rather than longitude/latitude.
 Using the [European Petroleum Survey Group](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) [EPSG 32630 projection](https://epsg.io/32630) for the UK.
 Following devolution, population estimates for England and Wales, and Scotland are maintained separately, and the different Scots Data-Zone (DZ) and English and Welsh Output Area (OA) census geographies are mapped.